beginner-corp/docs.begin.com/src/shared/docs/en/guides/scheduled.md

 ## Your first deploy

 After creating your app, you'll be taken to its `Activity` stream.
-Welcome to the main backend interface of your Begin app!
+Welcome to the central backend interface of your Begin app!

 ![Begin Activity view](/_static/screens/shared/begin-activity.jpg)

 From the `Activity` view, you'll be able to watch your app build & deploy in real-time.
 Any time you push to `master`, you'll see a new build get kicked off in Begin.

-Each build undergoes several predefined build steps (learn more about [build steps here](/en/getting-started/builds-deploys#configuring-build-steps)); these build steps may install your app's dependencies (`install`), test your code's syntax (`lint`), generate any files or assets needed to run your app (`build`), and/or run an automated test suite (`test`).
+Each build undergoes several predefined build steps (learn more about [build steps here](/en/getting-started/builds-deploys#configuring-build-steps)); these build steps may install your app's dependencies (`install`), test your code's syntax (`lint`), generate any files or assets needed to run your app (`build`), and run an automated test suite (`test`).

 If no build steps fail, then the build containing your latest commit to `master` is automatically deployed to your `staging` environment.